WinterPhoenix/pebble-bluebubbles/docs/getting_started.md

 ---
 ## Getting Started

+> Note: Pebble.js is still in beta, and breaks *all the time.*
+> If you have the option, use the native C API instead.
+There's loads of awesome resources in the Rebble discord server, just to get you started.
+> If you're a first-time app dev, or creating an app for a hackathon, this can be a great way to get started with pebble development.

 So it begins!
 Just remember, Pebble.js applications follow the best and most modern JavaScript practices circa 2014.
 Some things might be a bit dated for that reason.
 Regardless, here's how to get up and running:
  * With the Pebble SDK